SivyerLab/pystim/docs/source/installguide.rst

 The following walkthrough uses Anaconda, a Python environment manager.
 Unless otherwise noted, leave options as defaults.

 Enter lines of code in the terminal/command line.
-To open the terminal command prompt, hit windows + r, and enter "cmd". **NOTE** to paste text copied from this guide into the terminal
+To open the terminal/command prompt, hit windows + r, and enter "cmd". **NOTE** to paste text copied from this guide into the terminal
 command: use mouse right click and paste.
 Ctrl + v will not work.